Dialects that use these instructions

 Postgres, including Google Cloud PostgreSQL, share database setup requirements as described on this page.
-However, for PostgresSQL on Heroku please see this page.
+However, for PostgreSQL on Heroku please see this page.

 Looker strongly recommends encrypting network traffic between the Looker application and your database.
 Consider one of the options described on the Enabling secure database access documentation page.